Exploring Menorca’s Best Beaches

 To get to Cala en Vidrier, park at the large dirt car park before the entrance to Es Grau village.
 Proceed in the direction of the village on foot, but make a turn towards the left when you see the wooden platform that leads to Es Grau beach.

-Stop here if you want to avail of the facilities, or perhaps to hire a kayak to reach Cala en Vidrier.
+Stop here to avail the facilities, and perhaps hire a kayak or paddleboard to reach Cala en Vidrier.
 Otherwise, continue to the far end of the beach where you’ll find a thin trail snaking up into the hillside.
 Once you reach the top of the hill, take the path that leads closest to the coast, it’ll lead you down a steep decline and round the corner to the beach.

 Things to know before visiting Cala en Vidrier